 Besides speed and duration, you can add another element to your stationary bike exercise–Resistance.
 Check out by how many levels your recumbent bike’s resistance can be increased.
 Work your way up to build stronger muscles.

 Intersperse your workout with intense and light routines as doing so will help you burn more calories.
 And as an added benefit, it will take the boredom out of your workout.
 You can play with your speed, vary the resistance levels, or do both.

 Observe proper form

 The ideal position is to have your back straight against the backrest, your tummy tucked, your chest out, and your hands on the handlebars.
 You can opt to stretch your arms forward, but make sure you do not lean forward too much as doing so creates muscle imbalances.

 Give your body enough time to recover before hopping off the bike.

 Slow down and lower the resistance level in the last five minutes of your stationary bike workout.
 Doing so reduces heart rate and prevents leg cramps.
 Then, stretch your legs for 60 seconds when you are on your feet.

 So, that is how to use recumbent bikes.
-Whether you are entirely new to cycling, or you have been using the recumbent bike for quite some time already, we hope you have gotten some tips and tricks on how to make the equipment work for you, from proper form to creating an interval training program with the bike.
+Whether you are entirely new to cycling or have been using the recumbent bike for quite some time already, we hope you have gotten some tips and tricks on making the equipment work for you, from proper form to creating an interval training program with the bike.